The importance of slings for the bond between parent and child

 Physical closeness, such as that created by holding, carrying or cuddling, is essential for the development of a secure attachment.
 Physical contact enables parents to better recognise and respond to their child’s needs.
 These interactions promote the release of oxytocin, a hormone that reduces stress in both child and parent and increases feelings of closeness and trust.

-Carrying babies, whether in a wrap or a ring sling, is a wonderful way to [...]
+Why Proper Carrying is So Important The baby wrap is a wonderful way to keep [...]

 How does babywearing reduce postpartum depression?